Skip to main content

 “It's super exciting, right?
 I mean, you work and work and work, so much is done behind the scenes, and often it doesn't get approved, and you sort of say, ‘oh, we're going to have to go back to the drawing board,’” Haggard said in a recent interview.

-AXIS is designed to be a space telescope exploring outer space and capturing detailed x-rays of exploding stars and black holes.
-It will help scientists study the characteristics of those black holes as well as trace the origins of galaxies.
+AXIS is designed to be a space telescope exploring outer space and capturing detailed x-ray images of exploding stars and black holes.
+It will help scientists study the characteristics of black holes as well as trace the origins of galaxies.

-“They are sort of like our special looking glass into some of the densest and most sort of exotic environments in the universe,” he explained.
+“X-rays are sort of like our special looking glass into some of the densest and most sort of exotic environments in the universe,” she explained.

 X-ray technology in outer space is not new.
 The Chandra x-ray Observatory, which launched in 1999, is the world’s most powerful x-ray telescope, according to NASA.
 The axis is designed to be 10 times more sensitive.